cha53c/web_server_example/README.md

 `git clone git@github.com:cha53c/web_server_example.git`

 This contains everything you need to build the container and run nginx, but is does not contain the RoR application.
-You will need to get this once you have cloned this repo.
-Once you have cloned the repo cd into it and clone blah.blah.blah web application the name of the repo will give you the correct directory
+This needs to be created in the web_server_example directory.
+You can either create this Rails or clone from Github To create from with Rails
+`rails new default_web_app`
+To clone from repo
+`git clone git@github.com:cha53c/default_web_server`

 Now you have everything to build the container.
 The directory you are in, (which should be web_server_example) will be the context for the build and referenced with the '.'